Coventry EPCs for Homeowners, Estate Agents & Landlords. Domestic & Commercial.

 What is an energy assessment?

 An accredited Energy Assessor visits the property to collect only the data required for assessing energy features and generates an Energy Performance Certificate (EPC) using government-approved software.
-The assessment is based on the construction and type of dwelling and relevant fittings (heating systems, insulation or double glazing, for example).
-It is not a structural or building survey, condition report or property valuation.
+The assessment is based on the construction and type of dwelling, as well as relevant fittings (such as heating systems, insulation, or double glazing).
+It is neither a structural nor a building survey, a condition report, nor a property valuation.

 The costs shown on the EPC are higher than my actual energy bills for the year.
 Why is this?

 EPCs use standardised assumptions to make properties directly comparable while still reflecting the features of individual properties.
-The EPC costs are based on a number of assumptions: a standardised heating pattern, number of occupants, hot water usage, etc. These factors vary appreciably between different households, even if living in similar properties.
+The EPC costs are based on several assumptions, including a standardised heating pattern, the number of occupants, and hot water usage, among others.
+These factors vary significantly between different households, even if they live in similar properties.

 Why are the potential heating costs greater than the current ones when the EPC recommends installing low-energy lighting?

-The EPC provides an indication of the potential energy performance of the property and, in this case, has identified that the current boiler is not the most efficient boiler available.
-The recommendation to improve the boiler to a more energy-efficient boiler is made purely on the energy efficiency rating of the boiler and is not a reflection of the age or condition of the currently installed boiler.
-This recommendation identifies that more efficient boilers are available and that a homeowner should consider this when they next have to replace the boiler.
+The EPC indicates the potential energy performance of the property and, in this case, has identified that the current boiler is not the most efficient boiler available.
+The recommendation to upgrade the boiler to a more energy-efficient model is based solely on the boiler's energy efficiency rating.
+It does not reflect the age or condition of the currently installed boiler.
+This recommendation suggests that more efficient boilers are available and that homeowners should consider them when replacing their boilers.

 My recent EPC recommends changing my current boiler to a new condensing boiler, but I have only recently had my boiler changed.
 Why is this?

 The EPC indicates the potential energy performance of the property and, in this case, has identified that the current boiler is not the most efficient boiler available.
-The recommendation to improve the boiler to a more energy-efficient boiler is made purely on the energy efficiency rating of the boiler.
+The recommendation to upgrade the boiler to a more energy-efficient model is based solely on the boiler's energy efficiency rating.
 It does not reflect the age or condition of the currently installed boiler.
-This recommendation identifies that more efficient boilers are available and that a homeowner should consider this when they next have to replace the boiler.
+This recommendation suggests that more efficient boilers are available and that homeowners should consider them when replacing their boilers.

 View more information regarding Energy Performance Certificates from the Department of Communities & Local Government here